 Josiah McElheny, Czech Modernism Mirrored and Reflected Infinitely, 2005.
 Mirrored glass case with hand-blown mirrored glass objects, 18 1/2 x 56 1/2 x 30 1/2 inches (47 x 143.5 x 77.5 cm).
-Purchased through funds provided by Bridgitt and Bruce Evans, Kimberly and James Pallotta, Beth and Anthony Terrana, and Nancy B. Tieken in honor of Jill Medvedow. © Josiah McElheny
+Acquired through funds provided by Bridgitt and Bruce Evans, Kimberly and James Pallotta, Beth and Anthony Terrana, and Nancy B. Tieken in honor of Jill Medvedow. © Josiah McElheny

 Some Pictures of the Infinite tackles cosmic questions, tracing this persistent theme in the work of Josiah McElheny.
 Over the past two decades, the problem of infinity has driven McElheny’s efforts to represent the unrepresentable, as the infinite by definition must always elude stable grasp.
 The exhibition also examines images of time: archaeological time, linear and cyclical models, and the overwhelming span of cosmic time.